cjslin/coldadc-testdoc/README.md

-There is a MakeFile for compiling the Latex files.
+There is a Makefile for compiling the Latex files.
 Type:
 ```
 make
 ```